Anthony Mann: 1950–1958: Western films and collaborations with James Stewart

-Widescreen films (1959–1964)
+1959–1964: Widescreen films

 Mann was hired by Universal Pictures to direct Spartacus (1960), much to the disagreement of Kirk Douglas who felt Mann "seemed scared of the scope of the picture".
-Filming started on January 27, 1959 in Death Valley, California for the mine sequence.
+Filming started on January 27, 1959, in Death Valley, California for the mine sequence.
 As filming continued, Douglas felt Mann had lost control of the film, writing in particular: "He let Peter Ustinov direct his own scenes by taking every suggestion Peter made.
 The suggestions were good—for Peter, but not necessarily for the film."
 With the studio's approval, Douglas was permitted to fire Mann.
-According to Douglas's account, Mann graciously exited the production on February 17, to which Douglas promised he "owe[d]" a film to him.
-A day later, Stanley Kubrick was hired to direct.
+According to Douglas's account, Mann graciously exited the production on February 13, to which Douglas promised he "owe[d]" a film to him.
+In 1967, Mann stated: "Kirk Douglas was the producer of Spartacus: he wanted to insist on the message angle.
+I thought the message would go over more easily by showing physically all the horrors of slavery.
+A film must be visual, too much dialogue kills it ...
+From then, we disagreed: I left."
+On February 17, 1959, Stanley Kubrick was hired to direct.

 Shortly after, Mann went to MGM to direct Glenn Ford in a remake of Cimarron (1960).
 During production, Mann had filmed on location for twelve days, but the shoot had experienced troublesome storms.
 In response, studio executives at MGM decided to relocate the production indoors.
 Mann disagreed, remarking the production had become "an economic disaster and a fiasco and the whole project was destroyed."
 Mann left the production, and was replaced by Charles Walters.

 In July 1960, Mann was hired to direct El Cid (1961) for Samuel Bronston.
 The film starred Charlton Heston and Sophia Loren.
 In November 1960, before filming was to begin, Loren was displeased with her dialogue in the script, and requested for blacklisted screenwriter Ben Barzman to rewrite it.
 On an airplane trip to Rome, Mann retrieved Barzman and handed him the latest shooting script, to which Barzman agreed to rewrite from scratch.
-Filming began on November 14, 1960 and lasted until April 1961.
-Released in December 1961, El Cid was released to considerable acclaim from film critics, and earned $12 million in box office rentals from the United States and Canada.
+Filming began on November 14, 1960, and lasted until April 1961.
+Released in December 1961, El Cid was released to critical acclaim, with praise towards Mann's direction, the cast and the cinematography.
+At the box office, the film earned $12 million in distributor rentals from the United States and Canada.